Concordium/concordium.github.io/source/testnet/mobile-wallet/explore-more.rst

 Export
 ======
 Using Concordium Mobile Wallet it is possible to export your accounts and identities.
 This can e.g. be useful to create back-ups, or to move your ID's and accounts if you get a new phone.
 To start an export, press the **Export** option.
-Doing that will take you to a new page, that briefly explains what an export means.
+Doing that will take you to a new page that briefly explains what an export means.
 We recommend reading this carefully.
 Pressing **Continue** will take you to a page on which you will be asked to enter a password for your export file.
 After entering it twice, you can **Continue**.
 As a last step, you will be prompted by either iOS or Android on what you want to do with your exported file, using the layover from the phone’s operating system.